scenarios-com/json-api-ext-revisions/README.md

 The specification must support a sane and pleasant path to implementing each of these use cases for clients.

-- [ ] Show the latest representation of a Resource
+- [ ] Show the Canonical representation of a Resource without knowledge of its Revisions
-- [ ] List a complete history of a Resource
+- [ ] List a complete history of a Resource's Revisions
-- [ ] Update the Resource to a previous representation (new Revision with old state)
+- [ ] Revert a Resource to the state of a previous Revision
-- [ ] Persist changes without automatically making them canonical
+- [ ] Persist changes without making them Canonical
-- [ ] Accept Revisions as "suggestions" that may or may not become part of the Resource's history
+- [ ] Create Revisions as "suggestions" that an authorized user may accept or reject
-- [ ] Expose an interface that _does not_ surface Revision information to end
+- [ ] Expose a user interface that _does not_ surface Revision information
-      users
+      to end-users

 ### Client Operations

-To enable these use cases, the specification must support the following operations performed by a client.
+The following operations are required to support the use cases.

 #### Standard Operations